Myanmar's Suu Kyi convicted in further blow to democracy

 The military says its takeover was lawful and not a coup because the 2008 constitution —implemented under military rule — allows it to take control in certain emergencies.
 It argues that the 2020 general election contained widespread irregularities and thus constituted such an emergency.

-However, the state election commission and the independent poll watching group ANFREL both said there was no evidence of substantial electoral fraud, and the new government so far has not presented convincing proof.
-Critics assert that the takeover bypassed the legal process for declaring an emergency because two key members who are supposed to take part in those consultations, Win Myint and Suu Kyi, were arrested beforehand.
+The state election commission and independent observers have disputed that there was substantial fraud.
+Critics also assert that the takeover bypassed the legal process for declaring an emergency.

 Credit: Uncredited